mazjap/NeoMusic-Swift/README.md

 ### Feature Requests

 I would love to hear from you about new features which would improve this app and further the aims of the project.
-Please provide as much detail and information as possible to show us why you think your new feature should be implemented.
+Please provide as much detail and information as possible to show why you think your new feature should be implemented.

 ### Pull Requests